Presidents Report 2020/2021

-To all committee members, thanks for your contributions over the past year with particular thanks to David Marron and Tony Wood for their contributions as Secretary and Captain respectively and to Buddy Holley for his game day efforts.
+To all committee members, thanks for your contributions over the past year with particular thanks to David Marron and Chris Morgan for their contributions as Secretary and Captain respectively and to Buddy, David and others for their game day efforts.
 The Committee functions, game day and background operations have worked smoothly due to your input and willingness to pitch in and help out wherever necessary.

 I would like to remind members, that it is essential that the Committee has a full complement to ensure the effective running of our Association.
-We have several retirements and thus vacancies to fill including Captain and Treasurer.
 We would also welcome volunteers to help out on game days and other tasks as required.

 As required by our constitution we held at least four Committee meetings during the year.

-Particular thanks go to Belconnen and Queanbeyan for their assistance when we have had to reschedule games on short notice due to courses becoming unavailable.
+Scheduling issues with courses arise from time to time.
+We thank those clubs for their assistance when we have had to reschedule games on short notice due to courses becoming unavailable.

-I would also like to thank our Auditor and Life Member Paul Scollen for again agreeing to cast a critical eye over our finances.
+I would also like to thank our Auditor and Life Member Paul Scollen for casting a critical eye over our finances.

 Australian Veteran Golfers Union (AVGU)

-In June 2018 we had over 300 financial members.
+In June 2020 we had over 300 members.
 The introduction of direct debit facilities for renewals has been a resounding success with nearly 200 members taking advantage.